Obtaining Informed Consent in Clinical Teaching Situations

-Informed consent is, first and foremost, an ongoing process or dialogue with patients who are engaged in shared decision making.
-It is not simply executing a document that outlines the technical terms of a proposed course of treatment or surgery with a laundry list of possible adverse consequences.
+Informed consent is, first and foremost, an ongoing process or dialogue with patients who are engaged in shared decision making about their care.
+It is not simply executing a document that outlines the technical terms of a proposed treatment or surgery with a laundry list of possible adverse consequences.
 True informed consent is a candid exchange that allows the patient an adequate opportunity to ask questions and obtain sufficient information to make a reasonable and informed decision.

 The basic principles governing informed consent and informed refusal apply to healthcare practitioners in all settings—including academic medical centers and any teaching location.

 The principles also apply to advanced practice clinicians (APCs).
-(APCs include advanced practice registered nurses of all types and physician assistants/associates.)
+(APCs include nurse practitioners, certified registered nurse anesthetists, certified nurse midwives, certified midwives, and physician assistants.)
 State legislatures and licensing boards have greatly expanded the permissible scope of practice for APCs, including the types of authorized procedures they can perform that require informed consent.
 Consult state scope of practice laws and regulations for guidance.

 (For a complete discussion on the principles of informed consent and informed refusal, see our articles “Informed Consent: Substance and Signature” and “Informed Refusal.”)